s2nmt/DIYtronics/README.md

 ### 6. Social Media Links

-Update the social media links in the footer (lines 220-230):
+Update the social media links in the footer:

 ```html
 <div class="social-links">